reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-classic-apis.md

 {{% /info %}}

 \
-Now let us learn processing HTTP responses using a response handler.
+Now Let's learn processing HTTP responses using a response handler.

 The motivation behind using a response handler in Apache HttpClient is to provide a structured and reusable way to process HTTP responses.